Dahoas/edm/README.md

 # Dual-FNO UNet: scale-robust diffusion model for zero-shot super-resolution image generation

 This repo is adapted from [EDM repo](https://github.com/NVlabs/edm) from NVIDIA, used under CC BY 4.0.
-"Dual-FNO UNet: scale-robust diffusion model for zero-shot super-resolution image generation" i slicensed under CC BY 4.0.
+Our work "Dual-FNO UNet: scale-robust diffusion model for zero-shot super-resolution image generation" is licensed under CC BY 4.0.

-This work, "90fied", is adapted from "Creative Commons 10th Birthday Celebration San Francisco" by Timothy Vollmer, used under CC BY 4.0.
-"90fied" is licensed under CC BY 4.0 by [Your name here].

 Use this repo to train and sample DFU models.